wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 ```

 ## [2] Install cert-manager
-cert-manager is a must requirement for k8ssandra - https://docs.k8ssandra.io/install/local/single-cluster-helm/#deploy-cert-manager
+cert-manager is a must requirement for k8ssandra - see https://docs.k8ssandra.io/install/local/single-cluster-helm/#deploy-cert-manager for why.

 To install the cert-manager, follow the steps mentioned in `Use letsencrypt generated certificates` section in [offline/docs_ubuntu_22.04.md](./docs_ubuntu_22.04.md)

 ## [3] Install Minio
-Minio and minio-external chart should have been already installed, if you are following the docs_ubuntu_22.04.md
+Minio and minio-external chart should have been already installed, if you are following docs_ubuntu_22.04.md

 ## [4] Deploy K8ssandra Operator
 ```